Board Of Directors

 Darcey Arena: Darcey was born and raised in Monrovia.
 She is second of three generations to attend Monrovia schools.
 Darcey has retired from her 35-year career as Vice President of Sales for a construction and industrial supply company based in Arcadia.
 She has played an active role in our community as a member and president of the Wildrose PTA, Monrovia Youth Baseball League and Monrovia Jaycees.
 She has also hosted free ceramic painting sessions for the Monrovia Girls Republic.
 Darceyʼs artistry is in dichroic glass fusing.

-Carol Curtis: Carol, an English as a Second Language professor at Pasadena City College, has been a MAFA member for 13 years.
+Carol Curtis, Jury Chair: Carol, an English as a Second Language professor at Pasadena City College, has been a MAFA member for 13 years.
 With a Bachelor of Arts degree in photography, Carol has work on file at the California Museum of Photography in Riverside, CA. Carol was the Celebrate the Arts Featured Artist in 2011 and has served as MAFA President.

 Mayor Becky Shevlin - City Council Liaison: A resident of Monrovia since 1988, a Monrovia City Councilmember from 2009 to 2022, and the newly elected Mayor in 2022, Becky is also a hard-working participant and supporter of many local volunteer and nonprofit organizations in her efforts to help build and sustain a strong and responsive community.
 She has a passion for the arts and was awarded MAFA's 2015 Heart in the Arts recognition for her support.
 Becky helps MAFA coordinate seamlessly with City Hall and Community Public Services.